Where Is Lodge Cast Iron Made?

 That’s the short answer.
 Here’s the longer one, because it’s worth understanding what makes Lodge’s manufacturing story unusual — and what to watch for if you’re buying Lodge products.
 About 80% of Lodge products are made in the USA.

-You can find more products at our page for Top 10 Kitchen Products Not Made in China.
+You can find more products at our page for Top 10 Kitchen Products Not Made in China and Kitchen Knives Not Made in China and a searchable list of everything on the Brand Directory.

 The Foundry in South Pittsburg, Tennessee